-The indenture trustee may resign for any reason upon 30 days' prior written notice to the issuing entity, the administrator and the servicer, in which event the issuing entity will be obligated to appoint a successor indenture trustee.
+The indenture trustee may resign at any time, in which event the issuing entity will be obligated to appoint a successor indenture trustee.
 The issuing entity will remove the indenture trustee if the indenture trustee ceases to be eligible to continue as such under the indenture or if the indenture trustee becomes insolvent or is otherwise incapable of acting.
 In such circumstances, the issuing entity will be obligated to appoint a successor indenture trustee.
 In addition, a majority of the outstanding Note Balance of the Controlling Class may remove the indenture trustee without cause by giving 30 days' prior written notice to the indenture trustee and the issuing entity and may appoint a successor indenture trustee.
 Any resignation or removal of the indenture trustee and appointment of a successor indenture trustee does not become effective until acceptance of the appointment by the successor indenture trustee for the issuing entity and payment of all fees, indemnities and expenses owed to the outgoing indenture trustee.